Charles W. Lapp, MD

 In September 2003, Dr. Lapp was appointed by DHHS Secretary Tommy Thompson to serve 3 years on the CFS Advisory Committee.
 This committee advises the Secretary of Health and Human Services on a broad range of issues and topics pertaining to chronic fatigue syndrome.

 Dr. Lapp is nationally recognized as a medical consultant to industry and the medical profession.
 He has written numerous articles on diverse subjects and has spoken widely, especially concerning Chronic Fatigue Syndrome and Fibromyalgia.
-He is active in both civic and professional activities, the state and county medical societies, as well as the American Medical Association and the Academy of Family Physicians.
+He has been active in both civic and professional activities, the state and county medical societies, as well as the American Medical Association and the Academy of Family Physicians.
 He is an active Rotarian, former president of the Muscular Dystrophy Association, and as a Jaycee was nominated Outstanding Man of the Year in 1983.
 In 1985, the Department of Family and Community Medicine at Duke University voted him Clinical Professor of the Year.
-Dr. Lapp is a board member of the American Association for CFS and the American Fibromyalgia Syndrome Association, advisor to ProHealth Incorporated, medical advisor to both the CFIDS Association of America and the National Fibromyalgia Association.
+Dr. Lapp has been a board member of the American Association for CFS and the American Fibromyalgia Syndrome Association, advisor to ProHealth Incorporated, medical advisor to both the CFIDS Association of America and the National Fibromyalgia Association.